 Plagiarism Identification Tools

 Plagiarism is a practice that has been around for some time now.
 It is there in academia and many other fields.
-However, in SEO, plagiarism is when websites copy content off other websites.
-This means that they are copying someone’s content and faking as if it was their own.
-They could be using someone’s ideas and not giving them credits for it.
+However, in SEO, plagiarism is when websites copy the content of other websites.
+This means that they are copying someone’s content and faking it as if it was their own.
+They could be using someone’s ideas and not giving them credit for it.
 That is a highly unethical practice in SEO.
-There are reasons for why people try to do it but if you are a website owner who wants to be on the web in the long term and wishes to maintain a brand image of your own, plagiarism is a huge no for you.
+There are reasons why people try to do it but if you are a website owner who wants to be on the web in the long term and wishes to maintain a brand image of your own, plagiarism is a huge no for you.
 The farther away you go from plagiarism, the better it is for you.
 Plagiarism Comparison is important to ensure the quality of content.
 So, you have to must perform a comparison of your writing work.

 It could be that you have a team of content writers on board or you are outsourcing the task of content creation to an agency.
-Either way, you want to make sure that your content is absolutely plagiarism free.
+Either way, you want to make sure that your content is absolutely plagiarism-free.
 And one thing to note is that plagiarism is not always done intentionally.
 What this means is that some days you would be reading a blog post and trying to write a similar one but not plagiarize but you somehow unintentionally end up recreating similar content.
-In this case, as well you want to make sure that your content is plagiarism free.
+In this case, as well you want to make sure that your content is plagiarism-free.
 Some common consequences of plagiarism are low SEO rankings and being reported legally for copying someone’s content.
 Of course, your website will disappear from the web in such a situation and you can be taken to the court for that.

-In order to make sure that your content is plagiarism free regardless of who is creating it, you can use online plagiarism checker tools.
+In order to make sure that your content is plagiarism-free regardless of who is creating it, you can use online plagiarism checker tools.
 It is a tool that is available on the web for free from multiple sources.
 What you are required to do is to first copy and paste the content there and wait for it to browse the web for you and see if there is anything that shares the content with you.
 You will be good to go after that.

 You are continuously told to make sure that your content has quality in SEO.
 However, what is quality really?
 Of course, there is the element of how well researched your ideas are.
 This means that the more valuable information you provide to your readers, the more they are likely to enjoy reading it.
 This means that there is a better chance of that content being shared by people.
 People will start a conversation over it.
-You can get help from pre-post SEO site to ensure the quality of your content.
+You can get help from a pre-post SEO site to ensure the quality of your content.

 On the other hand, there are linguistic elements of content quality.
 Your presentation of content comes under it as well as shall discuss in the next sections.
 However, we are simply focusing on grammar right now.
-Majority of the content that is searched on Google is in the English language.
+The majority of the content that is searched on Google is in the English language.
 English is a language that is spoken and used globally.
 Under such circumstances, you want to make sure that when you are writing in a language so widely spoken, it is conveyed properly.
 While the content speaks for how well the ideas are researched, your grammar shows a different sort of credibility.
 First of all, it speaks for the literacy of the writer.
 If the writer can’t formulate a piece of content with perfect grammar, what are the chances that the same writer has done in-depth research into the rest of the content?
 Secondly, it does not send overall good impressions of the writer.
 Thirdly, you are also working on a website.
 It speaks for the worth of the website.
 A website that could not put enough resources to find a proofreader or do the least bit of using a grammar checker is not credible enough simply.

-This is where a grammar checker tools come in.
+This is where grammar checker tools come in.
 It is available for free online.
-You can choose to one that you can install in your computer and check any grammatical errors as you type or you can use one that will allow you to check your grammar after you are done typing.
+You can choose one that you can install on your computer and check any grammatical errors as you type or you can use one that will allow you to check your grammar after you are done typing.
 Either way, the grammar checker tools will indicate your mistakes and in most cases, they will also recommend the different ways you can replace the incorrect phrases.

 Like mentioned in the previous section, your content quality is more than the time and effort you put into researching the information that you provide in the content.
 How you are able to present that content equally comes into account.
 Readability is one metric that takes into account all presentation and linguistic factors of your content to tell you how ‘readable’ your content is for the readers.
-There are few things that matter to readability checker and there is one thing that even readability checkers can’t detect.
-Let us begin with the later.
+There are a few things that matter to readability checkers and there is one thing that even readability checkers can’t detect.
+Let us begin with the latter.
 Imagine you are writing a blog post on a medical blog.
 Here, the majority of the audience that comes in is students of medicine who want to learn about technical health stuff.
 Now there is a blog post dedicated to a heart attack.
 Given the audience that you have, you will make use of terms that are technical and understandable by the audience.
 When trying to explain the same thing on a health blog where the majority of the readers are people with no background in medicine and those who want to learn more on the topic, you can’t use the same language.
 You will have to bring it down to their level for them to appreciate your content.
 If the content is not readable by the target audience, there is no point in creating it.

 Likewise, structure matters.
 It is suggested that the majority of the sentences in your blog should be in active voice instead of passive voice.
 That is just how it is.
 Today, precision in content is extremely important.
 People want to read blogs that keep it short and quick.
 When your content is verbose, it only goes on to confuse the reader.
 There is a ton of content on the internet.
 According to one research, a reader typically readers one-fourth of the content on an average web page.
 In this fast-paced world of technology and social media, the fewer words you go for, the better it will turn out for you.
 Moving on, you have to make sure that your content is structured in a way that you have multiple paragraphs in the blog.
 Try to keep the length of each paragraph more or less the same.
 Make use of subheadings.